-The proposed formula to calculate the quantity of sugar per berry (mg/berry) is: Sugar (solutes) per berry (mg) = (berry fresh mass (g) x (°Brix/100)) x1000

-- b) Scissors: the berry should be cut at the pedicel level rather than being pulled off.
+The proposed formula to calculate the quantity of sugar per berry (mg/berry) is: Sugar (solutes) per berry (mg) = (berry fresh mass (g) x (°Brix/100)) x1000 b) Scissors: the berry should be cut at the pedicel level rather than being pulled off.
 If the clusters are compact, it is preferable to sample entire clusters in the vineyard.
 However, for maturity monitoring with less sampling constraint in the vineyard, the berries can be separated from the clusters (sampled) without the pedicel (paying attention to avoid excessive juice loss).

-Real-time volume and sugar accumulation curves of the fruit enable prompt decision-making, for example: - Managing water supply through irrigation. - Anticipating harvest at the beginning of water loss or berry shrivelling, especially after the sugar loading plateau (to limit yield losses and fruit concentration). - Anticipating harvest dates based on desired aromatic profiles of wines (e.g., fresh fruit or ripe fruit; Antalick et al., 2021). - Evaluating vine functioning.
-Reduction or inhibition of photosynthesis due to thermal and/or water stresses is reflected in real-time by a decreased rate of sugar loading and reduction in berry volume (Wang et al., 2003). - Assessing the heterogeneity of maturation dynamics within a population of berries.
-This developmental heterogeneity can have consequences on the aromatic profile of wines.
+Real-time volume and sugar accumulation curves of the fruit enable prompt decisionmaking, for example:

+- Managing water supply through irrigation. - Anticipating harvest at the beginning of water loss or berry shrivelling, especially after the sugar loading plateau (to limit yield losses and fruit concentration). - Anticipating harvest dates based on desired aromatic profiles of wines (e.g., fresh fruit or ripe fruit; Antalick et al., 2021).